 What does the future hold for signature-based antivirus?
 We've got some expert opinions on the subject.

-- Is signature-based software here to stay
+- Is signature-based AV here to stay?

 - There's more to antivirus than whitelisting